facebookarchive/AsyncDisplayKit/docs/_docs/containers-astablenode.md

   </pre>

   <pre lang="swift" class = "swiftCode hidden">
-func tableNode(tableNode: UITableNode!, nodeBlockForRowAtIndexPath indexPath: NSIndexPath) -> ASCellNodeBlock! {
+func tableNode(_ tableNode: ASTableNode, nodeBlockForRowAt indexPath: IndexPath) -> ASCellNodeBlock {
-    guard photoFeed.count > indexPath.row else { return nil }
+  guard photoFeed.count > indexPath.row else { return { ASCellNode() } }

   let photoModel = photoFeed[indexPath.row]

-    // this may be executed on a background thread - it is important to make sure it is thread safe let cellNodeBlock = { () -> ASCellNode in let cellNode = PhotoCellNode(photo: photoModel)
+  // this may be executed on a background thread - it is important to make sure it is thread safe let cellNodeBlock = { () -> ASCellNode in
+    let cellNode = PhotoCellNode(photo: photoModel)
-        cellNode.delegate = self;
+    cellNode.delegate = self
-        return ASCellNode()
+    return cellNode
   }

   return cellNodeBlock
 }
 </pre>
 </div>
 </div>

+In the example above, you can see how the index is used to access the photo model before creating the node block.

 ### Accessing the ASTableView